AliciaForsberg/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoc at the University of Missouri
+role: Lecturer at the University of Sheffield

 # Organizations/Affiliations to show in About widget
 organizations: